About John Clayton

 John's articles appear regularly in the Montana Quarterly, Big Sky Journal, and dozens of other publications.
 An earlier book, Stories from Montana's Enduring Frontier, collected John's essays on Montana history.
 A major previous work, The Cowboy Girl, chronicled the life of Montana/Wyoming novelist, journalist, and homesteader Caroline Lockhart.
 John's first book, Small Town Bound, was featured in Time and Harper's magazines and on the Today and Oprah Winfrey shows.

-John's work for the business world includes ghostwritten articles, white papers, e-books, video scripts, website text, and case studies for several leading high-tech companies and consultancies.
+John's work for the business world includes ghostwritten articles, reports, white papers, e-books, video scripts, website text, and case studies for several leading high-tech companies and consultancies.
 John enjoys bringing his engaging, informal style and fascination with narrative structure to the communication needs of business executives.